Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ## Creating an AWS Lambda Function in Go

-Writing lambda functions is simple.
-Creating a lambda entrypoint involves calling the `Start` function from the `lambda` package in the [AWS SDK for Go](https://github.com/aws/aws-sdk-go).
+Writing Lambda functions is simple.
+Creating a lambda entry point involves calling the `Start` function from the `lambda` package in the [AWS SDK for Go](https://github.com/aws/aws-sdk-go).
 The `Start` method takes a handler function as its single argument.

 There are several valid function signatures for the handler function.
 With a context argument, the handler function has access to the invocation context, which includes information on the environment, client, etc. With an events argument, the handler has access to information specific to the request, or event, that triggered the function.